DHTMLX/docs-diagram/docs/api/diagram/typeconfig_property.md

 ### Description

 @short: optional, an object which defines the direction of the shapes in the mindmap mode of Diagram

-@descr:
-If you don't apply the **typeConfig** property, the child shapes will be arranged automatically according to the main algorithm.
+If you don't apply the **typeConfig** property, the child shapes will be arranged automatically according to the main algorithm

 ### Usage